 It's not who you know.
 It's who knows you.
 I first heard this from our LLI program manager, Dario Collado.
 I didn't realize the truth behind it until Anna Giraldo Kerr, who I met at the LLI, asked me to write a guest blog post.
 Anna and I connected at the LLI when I expressed to her my passion for writing, a value she shared (she's a career coach and award-winning writer).
 Over the course of the last year, we've kept in touch through e-mail and social media.
 When she saw my graduation photos on Facebook, I got an email invitation to write, which I enthusiastically agreed to!
 The lesson: Connect with someone by sharing common values and you create a positive experience, opening the door of opportunity for more interactions.

-She introduced me to Latinos in College and motivated me to start my own blog.
+Anna and I discuss our love for writing.
+She introduced me to Latinos in College and motivated me to start my own blog. |

 Friday, June 1, 2012